-Voluntary departure permits a non-citizen to avoid an order of removal by departing the U. S. at his or her own expense, within a set period of time.
+Voluntary departure permits a non-citizen who's fighting deportation in immigration court proceedings to avoid an order of removal by departing the United States at personal expense, within a set period of time.
 The amount of time is typically up to 120 days if you request it at the initial, master calendar hearing, and 60 days when ordered by an immigration judge after an individual, merits hearing.
 To review the requirements for Voluntary Departure, see Voluntary Departure: Who is Eligible?

 Someone who is deported from the U.S. is essentially escorted out of the country.
 But that's not the case if you agree to voluntary departure: The immigration authorities will not be waiting for you to show up on a certain day, nor monitoring your departure.
 Some applicants have regarded this as a free pass to stay on in the United States.
 There are, however, severe consequences for failing to depart the United States under a grant of voluntary departure, as discussed in this article.